Thinking He's Helping Out A Friend, Man Who Cleans Houses Accidentally Makes Couple's Condo Pristine

 SOUTH JERSEY, N.J.
 (CBSNewYork) — A cleaning fairy left a couple wondering who left their home spotless.

-CBS2’s Meg Baker has the dirt on the mix-up.READ MORE: 8-Year-Old Violet Spiliotes, Cancer Survivor, Shares Her Message Of Hope: 'Keep Believing'
+CBS2’s Meg Baker has the dirt on the mix-up.READ MORE: New Jersey Cuban-Americans Join International Call For Change Amid Island Nation's Economic Crisis

 Louis Angelino III works a 9 to 5 job but cleans friends’ houses for extra money on the side.
 Once a messy kid, he said cleaning is like therapy now.